Q: What equipment do I need for kettlebell training?

 Q: Will kettlebell training make me lose fat?

 A: Yes.
 Eating a good diet of foods is a faster and easier way to lose fat than kettlebell training, though.
 If you just want to lose fat, try a different diet to eat, preferably one you’ll be happy with for a long time.
+If you want to develop strength, increase your mobility, and learn effective movement, proceed with kettlebell training.
+You will lose fat eventually.

 Q: What are the benefits of kettlebell training?

 A: Kettlebell training uses one piece of equipment – the kettlebell – to build strength and mobility.
 There are basic movements that you can use for years and years.
 The kettlebell’s odd shape and uneven weight distribution will build your balance and agility in ways that a barbell cannot.
+You can practice at home and cancel your overpriced gym membership.

 Q: How often do you use kettlebells compared with a barbell for training?